Betrayal Trauma Recovery

 To their family and friends, Tom meticulously crafted a narrative that paints Rose as financially irresponsible.
 Insisting that he needs to take full control of their finances to protect her from her own poor spending habits.
 This seems reasonable to Rose at first.

-The Abuser’s Real Goal Is Control
+Marriage is Hard Work when His Real Goal Is Control

 The thing is she’s not, and she never has been.
 They had a ton of money, so she could have gone out to lunch with her friends.
 She could buy clothes online.
 It wasn’t the lack of money that was the problem.
 The problem for Tom was that he found Rose’s independence and happiness, and all her friends, to be very threatening.
-He wants to control her.

 If he controlled her finances, he could start shutting things down.
 So as Rose’s access to money became limited, and discussions about budgeting were often framed as her “lack of understanding of their financial goals.”
 Which he never laid out for her, because he didn’t give her all the financial information.